-Companies find it’s not so simple to leave Russia; some quietly stay put
+Companies are finding it’s not so simple to leave Russia.
+Others are quietly staying put

 “Withholding essential healthcare and agriculture products from the civilian populations — like cancer or cardiovascular treatments, health products for pregnant women and children as well as seeds to grow food — would only multiply the war’s ongoing toll on human life,” the company said in a statement.

-Jeffrey Sonnenberger, head of the Yale database, said leaving was the only valid business decision, citing research showing company share prices rising afterward.
+Jeffrey Sonnenfeld, head of the Yale database, said leaving was the only valid business decision, citing research showing company share prices rising afterward.

 “The companies that have pulled out have been rewarded for pulling out,” he said.
 “It is not good for shareholders to be associated with Putin’s war machine.”

-Note: This story has been corrected to show that the name of the head of the Yale database was misspelled.
-He’s Jeffrey Sonnenfeld, not Jeffrey Sonnenberger.